 HOPE Community Services.
 With the assistance and support of a host of volunteers, HOPE opened the doors of its first soup kitchen in 1984.
 Since its early days, HOPE has grown to become the largest emergency food pantry and soup kitchen in the region.
 Although HOPE Community Services was founded to respond to hunger in the community, it quickly became apparent that food was not the only thing our clients were lacking.
 Clothing, language skills, emotional support, immigration services, and other daily necessities were also needed.
 HOPE Community Services expanded its services to meet the needs of its diverse client population.

 Meals on Wheels program delivers nutritious meals to residents who cannot prepare meals themselves.

 Larchmont/Mamaroneck Hunger Task Force is an all-volunteer coalition of community organizations, houses of worship, and concerned citizens dedicated to assisting local families who need food.
-We run a food pantry that distributes a nutritional bag of groceries providing four days of meals, twice a month.
+We run a food pantry that distributes a nutritional bag of groceries providing four days of meals, weekly.

 Local Agency Partners

 At Home on the Sound provides a support system to help elders in our community continue to enjoy a vibrant lifestyle as they age, while remaining in their own homes in the Larchmont-Mamaroneck community, on the Sound Shore of Westchester County, New York.